AdityaCoppisetti/Kindle-hackclub/hardware_journal.md

 also i went ahead and made the refrences alot neater because in all of my other designs the refrences were all over the place and overlapping like crazy

+all i need to do now is design the case